-We’ve all heard the quote about building your house on rock vs. sand – the same can be said for travel trailers.
+We’ve all heard the quote about building your house on rock vs. sand – the same can be said for aluminum travel trailers.
 The chassis is quite literally the foundation that every component and structure is built, and there are several types of chassis on the market today.

 Steel is known for being heavy, but very strong and rigid.
 It is by far the most prevalent and widely used chassis in the travel trailer market today.
 However, one of the disadvantages of a steel chassis is rust and corrosion.
 Having personally remodeled over 400 vintage travel trailers with all of them having steel chassis, I can’t remember one that didn’t have a significant structural failure.
 Over time, when mixed with water, heat, cold, critters, and minerals steel will literally turn into dust.

 Like San Francisco’s Golden Gate Bridge, a steel chassis must be regularly maintained and painted to prevent complete failure over time.
 Aluminum chassis are relatively new and have tremendous advantages over steel.
 Naturally resistant to corrosion, aluminum simply does not rust, yet it is very strong.

 Another advantage of aluminum is weight savings.
 An all-aluminum chassis can weigh in at well under half the weight of a comparable steel design.

 The subfloor is the horizontal structure resting directly over the chassis that creates the platform to build the entire travel trailer on.
 Without proper waterproofing, wood subfloors will fall-apart and decay over time.
 This is the closest design choice for building a house on sand that I can think of.
 Look for an all-aluminum subfloor and accept nothing less.
 This design will provide a strong foundation for generations to come.
 With a strong, lightweight, and timeless chassis design, the next spot to look for quality is in the framing of walls and roofs.
 There are a number of methods used here with clear winners.
 By far, the lowest quality and cheapest to build is a “stick-frame” all-wood construction.